AppellateGen: A Benchmark for Appellate Legal Judgment Generation: SLMAS details

 \section{SLMAS details}

-We established a specialized legal knowledge base derived from statutes promulgated after 2021, utilizing the open-source \texttt{LawRefBook} toolkit \cite{LawRefBook2025}.
-A key advantage of this repository is its capability to maintain synchronization with the authoritative \textit{National Laws and Regulations Database of China}\footnote{This platform serves as the official legislative database maintained by the Ministry of Justice of the People’s Republic of China (\url{https://flk.npc.gov.cn}).}.
-To enable efficient semantic matching, the textual content of every legal article was embedded using Qwen3-Embedding \cite{zhang2025qwen3}.
+We construct a specialized legal knowledge base comprising statutes enacted post-2021, leveraging the open-source \texttt{LawRefBook} toolkit \citep{LawRefBook2025}.
+A primary advantage of this repository is its seamless synchronization with the authoritative \textit{National Laws and Regulations Database of China}\footnote{This platform serves as the official legislative database maintained by the Ministry of Justice of the People’s Republic of China (\url{https://flk.npc.gov.cn}).}.
+To facilitate efficient semantic matching, we encode the textual content of each legal article using Qwen3-Embedding \citep{zhang2025qwen3}.

-Upon receiving a search query, the retriever performs a coarse-grained search to identify the top-10 most similar candidates.
-To ensure precision, an LLM then functions as a fine-grained selector, filtering the retrieved results to pinpoint the specific legal articles and judicial interpretations applicable to the dispute.
+During the retrieval phase, the system first executes a coarse-grained search to extract the top-10 most relevant candidates.
+To maximize precision, an LLM subsequently acts as a fine-grained selector, filtering these candidates to pinpoint the specific legal articles and judicial interpretations pertinent to the dispute.

+As detailed in Table \ref{tab:retrieval_performance}, our Legal Retrieval Agent achieves a Recall@10 of 0.762, significantly outperforming traditional lexical baselines such as BM25 (0.277) and TF-IDF (0.317).
+Achieving this high recall is essential for providing accurate context to the downstream reasoning agents.